LeonTLam/obsidian-ntnu/01_Current_Semester/Masterprojekt/Assignments/Velge Masteroppgave.md

 # **211** - Hacking the Swiss Army Knife: AI-Powered Fuzzing of BusyBox

 Konfigurere og teste verktøy med LLM integrerings funksjoner

+# **222** - Create AI model to predict mobile radio network performance

+CUJO Norway AS

+Create an estimator that can predic Quality of Outcome score based on relevant meta data (will gain access)

+# **223** - Evaluating Wi-Fi Device Capability Trends and Their Impact on Quality of Outcome (QoO) Prediction